 When that train rolled by at 11:00pm I often wished through silent tears that it would take me with it.
 Somewhere, anywhere but here.

 One winter’s night after Doug led us in our nightly devotionals (an activity including Bible reading, praying and sharing) the familiar “lights out!” resonated down the linoleum-tiled hallway.
 Doug got up to turn off the lights but rather than simply turning them off he flashed them three times.
 As it turns out Doug was saying goodnight to a young woman with whom he had fallen in love, Pamela (not her real name).
 She could see our windows from her dorm room beyond the football field.
 I remember thinking even then how charming that was.

 Dating had a unique definition at Maranatha.
 It was completely prohibited at the academy level.
-Image for a moment going through high school without dating.
-For most kids, high school was the ancillary part of that equation.
+Imagine for a moment going through high school without dating.
+For most kids, schooling itself was the ancillary part of that equation.
 Not here.
 College students were permitted to date.
 Dating, like most things at Maranatha, was very different from the panting sessions taking place in the back seat of dad’s Oldsmobile Cutlass to the sounds of Styx’s “Babe” all around America that year.